Applying to university

 Year 13 - Term 1

-- Completing personal statements with sixth form mentors
+- Completing personal statements with mentors

-- Completing UCAS online application
+- Starting UCAS online application

-- Visiting open days, virtual open days and virtual university fairs
+- Visiting open days

 Year 13 - Term 2

-- Deadline for UCAS applications: 11 December 2020
+- In school deadline for all other UCAS applications: 9 December 2024

 Year 13 - Term 3

-- Attending applicant open days, if available
+- Attending applicant open days

 - Applying for student finance